-You can use Online Bill Pay from the Calendar to make one time or recurring payments, and you'll get an email to remind you of the bill due dates so you don't have to visit Virtual Wallet every day to stay on top of paying bills.
+You can use Online Bill Pay to make one time or recurring payments, and you'll get reminders of the bill due dates so you don't have to visit Virtual Wallet every day to stay on top of paying bills.

-This tool is for setting up a budget and getting budget reports.
+The Spending Zone tool is for setting up a budget and getting budget reports.
 To set up a budget, assign amounts to budget categories.
-View totals for budgeted categories, a list of recent transactions and compare spending over the past year with a graphical report.
-You can get emails to warn you when you're getting close to overspending in a category, too.
+View totals for budgeted categories and a list of recent transactions.
+You can even see your spending over the past year with a graphical report.

-Virtual Wallet has four ways to help you get into saving money:
+Virtual Wallet has several ways to help you get into saving money:

-- Growth Account is used for long-term savings and pays interest.
+- The Growth Account is used for long-term savings.
+It pays interest.

-Transferring money is free with Virtual Wallet and can be done three ways.
-You can easily move money between PNC bank accounts, use Popmoney to send or receive money using an email address or mobile phone number, or set up you non-PNC accounts to send and receive transfers
+Transferring money is free with Virtual Wallet and can be done in three ways: You can easily move money between PNC bank accounts, use Zelle to send or receive money using an email address or mobile phone number, or set up your non-PNC accounts to send and receive transfers.

-There's a Virtual Wallet app for Android phones and tablets, iPhone and iPad.
-Other web-enabled smartphones can access pnc.com to use Virtual Wallet.
-The apps can snap photos of checks to deposit them into your account.
+There's a Virtual Wallet app for Android and iOS, and you can access the mobile web site through your phone, too.
+You can also use your phone to snap photos of checks to deposit them into your account.

-If you don't have a smartphone, you can send text messages to get account information like checking on balances, viewing the last several transactions, bill due dates and more.
+If you don't have a smartphone, you can still send text messages to get account information such as balances, due dates, or recent transactions.
+Mobile messaging and data rates may apply.

 Virtual Wallet Student

 Virtual Wallet Student is an account for college students and their parents or guardians.
-This type of account has the above features and makes it easy for parents to transfer funds to the student's account and if the student is attending a PNC Alliance college, the account will be accented with school colors with important school events appearing on the Calendar.
+This type of account makes it easy for parents to transfer funds to the student's account.
+PNC Alliance colleges—schools with a relationship with the PNC brand—can offer customized accounts and cards, financial education, branches near campus, and other benefits.